exasim-project/NeoN/doc/installation.rst

    -DCMAKE_HIP_ARCHITECTURES=<GPU_ARCH>
    -DKokkos_ARCH_AMD_<GPU_ARCH>=ON  # e.g., -DKokkos_ARCH_AMD_GFX90A=ON

-In the case of Intel PVC GPUs, the following flags ensures sycl support.
+In the case of Intel PVC GPUs, the following flags ensure sycl support.

 .. code-block:: bash